SivaniVarada/DigitalSignatureVerificationMP2/README.md

-###Ananya Basireddy-142
+### Ananya Basireddy-160121737142
-###Sivani Varada-160
+### Sivani Varada-160121737160
 ### Details of folder is as follows -
-- Digital signature Verification.ipynb file contains model
+- Digital_signature_Verification.ipynb file contains model
 - Forged Images contain dataset for this project in form of real
 - Real Images contain dataset for this project in form of real
-- "training folder" will save the trained images(this folder will create when you will execute the code)
+- "training folder" will save the trained images(this folder will be created when we will execute the code)

 ### Some Important points
 - Images are stored in the format : XXXZZZ_YYY